dievardump/signed-minting/README.md

 The tests contain all needed function to understand how to sign a message off-chain in order to allow people to mint, with authorization check.

+# Extensible

+The encoding of the Tier in the nonce is just an example.
+But it could also be possible to encode things into 64 bits instead of 128, and add a "token price" in the nonce, on top of the tier and the actual nonce.

+Lots of things possible here.